Where do I vote?

 The polls are open from 8 a.m. to 8 p.m. in the Central Time Zone and from 7 a.m. to 7 p.m. in the Mountain Time Zone.

-Do I need a voting card or my ID in order to vote?
+Do I need to present valid photo ID in order to vote?

 Am I able to vote if I did not re-register?